 During an asthma attack, sufferers are unable to breathe and symptoms include wheezing, chest tightness and shortness of breath.
 If not treated in time, it can be life-threatening and possibly, fatal.

 Q: Those suffering from asthma require daily medication.
 Are there any long-term side effects?
 Will asthma ever go away?

 A: Asthma is a condition that has different outcomes in life, and that depends on appropriate management and medication plans to manage the symptoms when they occur.

 Asthma may not go away.
 In birth cohort studies, we often see that asthma may start in early childhood and a great proportion of these children have asthma that is outgrown or ‘goes away’ in childhood and teenage years.
 However, there will be a subset of children or adults whose asthma starts at a certain age and suffer from a relapsing waxing and waning episode of asthma exacerbation in life.
-Hence, it is crucial to ensure a proper asthma management plan to relieve symptoms and reduce risk of asthma attacks through life.
+Hence, it is crucial to ensure a proper asthma management plan to relieve symptoms and reduce the risk of asthma attacks through life.

 Q: Once diagnosed with asthma, a child has to avoid vigorous activities to avoid an inducing an attack – is this true?